 When is the best time to shark fish in NC?

-The best time is from May through September, early mornings or late evenings, but they can be caught in any time of day.
+The best time is from May through September, early mornings or late evenings, but they can be caught any time of day.

 Do I need a license to fish for sharks in NC?